 In Arizona, marriages “Dissolve” after the conclusion of a “Dissolution Proceeding”.
 This used to be formerly known as a “Divorce”.
-“Irretrievably broken/ irreconcilable differences” is the only grounds which are recognized for “Divorce” in Arizona.
+“Irretrievably broken/ irreconcilable differences” is the only grounds which are recognized for Divorce in Arizona.
 It is not necessary to find that somebody is “at fault” for the “Dissolution”.
 All that is required is that one party wishes to get the Divorce.
+When a marriage can’t be saved, regardless of the cause, divorce is utilized to bring an end to the relationship.
+In many cases, divorce can cause emotional and mental turmoil, particularly when there are children or serious financial concerns.

 A “Contested Divorce” is one in which your spouse is “contesting” your Petition for Dissolution.
 By “contesting” the Petition, they will have actually filed a Response with the Court.
 The filing of the Response will not prevent a future Consent Decree/Marital Settlement Agreement from being reached.
 In fact, the most likely scenario is that they will Respond and then later work out an Agreement between your attorney and theirs.
 This usually occurs after “Discovery” has been concluded.
 If a Marital Settlement Agreement is still not reached, it is at this time that a Trial will occur.